silveroxides/sd-webui-aspect-ratio-assistant/README.md

 ## Fork features

-- New button(🛠) for calculation of height and width inverse (1024x1024 and 16:9 = 1024x576)
+- New button `🧭` for calculation of height and width inverse (1024x1024 and 16:9 = 1024x576)
-- Replace name of Calc button to 🖩
+- Replace name of Calc button to `📐`
 - New styles for buttons
 - Better resolution presets (by formula: `f(x) = 512 + (1024-512)/4*x, 0 <= x <= 4`)
 - Better ratios presets